CKeady26/MarvelMarks/Readme.md

  - MySQL
  - A MySQL Database
  - PHP 5.5
+ - PhantomJS

  Recommended:
- - Webserver (Apache, NGINX, etc.) on which to host MarvelMarks
+ - Web server (Apache, NGINX, etc.) on which to host MarvelMarks

  ####Todo
 Important: